mauriciotsilva/challenge/challenge/READ.md

 In this triangle the maximum total is 6 + 5 + 7 + 8 = 26

-An element can only be summed with one of the two nearest elements in the next row
+An element can only be summed with one of the two nearest elements in the next row.
 So the element 3 in row 2 can be summed with 9 and 7, but not with 1

-Choose the programming language you want... let us know about why is that your choice

-Besides the solution itself, write an automated test for your code (using a known framework

-or just another function/method)

 Your code will receive an (multidimensional) array as input.
 The triangle from above would be:
 ```
 example = [[6],[3,5],[9,7,1],[4,6,8,4]]